 “The content of the course will be very useful for my future practices.”

 “The course really contributed to expanding my knowledge in that area.”

 “The instructor really added up to me understanding the topic.”

 “The presentation made the material so much more comprehensible.”

 This course runs for 4 days as a stand-alone course.
-Course commences at 09:00 and ends 17:00 with lunch break of 1 hour and coffee breaks in the morning and afternoon.
+The course commences at 09:00 and ends at 17:00 with a lunch break of 1 hour and coffee breaks in the morning and afternoon.